kimballberrett/MyHouse/README.md

 - Preferences data persists in the PostgreSQL database after saving
 - Frontend and backend are connected for the preferences feature (end-to-end vertical slice)
 - Listings page does not yet retrieve data dynamically from the backend API--Listings pages does not yet exist!
 - Preference rankings and filters are not yet used to influence housing results

+- ## OKR's Sprint 2
+**Complete:**
+- Preferences data persists in the PostgreSQL database after saving
+- Frontend and backend are connected for the preferences feature (end-to-end vertical slice)
+- Database exists with dummy data while we wait for webscraping function to work
+- File tree path is set up correctly and allows user to navigate easily through the site
+- Preference rankings and filters are not yet used to influence housing results
+- Browsing Page is complete

+**Not Complete:**
+- Scaper does not yet automatically update the database with new listings
+- Listings page does not yet retrieve data dynamically from the backend API--Listings pages does not yet exist!
+- Certify database deletion and population
+- Create notification system